qmk/qmk_firmware/docs/api_docs.md

 }
 ```

 As you can see the payload describes all aspects of a keyboard necessary to create and generate a firmware.
 Each layer is a single list of QMK keycodes the same length as the keyboard's `LAYOUT` macro.
-If a keyboard supports mulitple `LAYOUT` macros you can specify which macro to use.
+If a keyboard supports multiple `LAYOUT` macros you can specify which macro to use.

 ## Submitting a Compile Job